Andrew-Reid/d3-slippy/README.md

 Similar to `slippy.fit()` but takes an extra parameter that specifies a margin and fits the geojson feature to the slippy map bounds given that margin.

+## Zoom Methods

+These methods are intended to interact with D3-zoom to implement dragging and zooming behavior.
+They do not modify the projection (except for translate values).
+These methods deal with translate and (zoom) scale, where zoom scale is multiplied against the projection scale.

+### slippy.zoomScale(*scale*)

+If an argument is provided, sets the zoom scale.
+A scale of 1 represents no alteration from the map scale, while a scale of 2 will increase map size four fold (twice as wide, twice as high).
+If no parameter is provided, returns the current zoom scale.

+### slippy.zoomTranslate(*translate*)

+If an argument is provided, sets the current zoom translate (*[x,y]*).
+If no argument is provided, returns the current zoom translate value.

+### slippy.zoomTransform(*transform*)

+Designed to implement both scale and translate at once using `d3.event.transform`:

+     // Update on zoom:
+     slippy.zoomTransform(d3.event.transform)

+Allows updating of zoom transform easily during zoom events.
+Should be used over `slippy.zoomTranslate()` and `slippy.zoomScale()` in most use cases.

+### slippy.zoomIdentity()

+Returns the current zoom identity.
+Intended to be used when interfacing with `d3.zoom()`, such as when setting the zoom on a selection:

+    svg
+    .call(zoom)
+    .call(zoom.transform, slippy.zoomIdentity());